 Current Archaeology is in full colour throughout.

 We work with scans and digital photos but can work with slides or prints if no alternative.
-Please make sure yoru digital images are 300dpi (or above).
-We prefer digital files in Photoshop .eps format, or tifs, but are also happy to accept jpegs or vitually any other format.
+Please make sure your digital images are c.
+20cm by 20cm at 300dpi (or above).
+We prefer digital files in Photoshop .eps format, tifs, or jpegs, but are also happy to accept virtually any other format.

 We always like to make Current Archaeology as elegant as possible and we always choose at least some of our illustrations with half an eye to their aesthetic qualities.
-In particular we always like to have a picture of the excavations showing the horizon so that the reader can place the excavation within its setting.
+In particular, we like to have a picture of the excavations showing the horizon so that the reader can place the excavation within its setting.
 It is also useful to have photos with people in them to act as a scale.
-However photos taken while an excavation is in progress are rarely satisfactory as the people tend to be untidy.
-It is usually better to wait until the excavation is completed and the site ready for photography and then place diggers back on site pretending to dig in suitably aesthetic positions paying attention to the overall composition of the picture.

 Front cover